cbwinslow/OpenLegislation-local-dev/README.md

 Dual BSD/GPL License.
 See the NYSenate licensing page http://www.nysenate.gov/Open-Source-Software-Licenses.

-Open Legislation is an open source web service developed in-house by the New York State Senate to provide access to NYS legislative data including bills, resolutions, and laws.
-Developers can request a free key for the JSON API at http://legislation.nysenate.gov/.
-The JSON API is documented at http://legislation.nysenate.gov/static/docs/html/.
+OpenLegislation is a comprehensive platform for accessing and analyzing legislative data from multiple sources.
+Originally developed by the New York State Senate for NY State legislative data, it has evolved into a unified platform that aggregates federal and all 50 state legislative information.

+**Core Mission**: Democratize access to legislative information through advanced technology, AI-powered analysis, and developer-friendly APIs.

+**Data Sources**:
+- **NY State LBDC**: Real-time NY State legislative data (original source)
+- **Congress.gov**: Official U.S. Congress legislative information
+- **GovInfo.gov**: Bulk federal legislative data and documents
+- **OpenStates**: All 50 state legislative data in unified format

+**Key Capabilities**:
+- Multi-source data aggregation and harmonization
+- Real-time data processing and updates
+- AI-powered semantic search and content analysis
+- Comprehensive analytics and trend identification
+- Developer-friendly APIs and SDKs
+- Advanced research and comparison tools

-Updates to legislative data are distributed by the Legislative Bill drafting Commission (LBDC) in a raw, plain text format.
-Open Legislation parses the updates in real time and redistributes the data through the JSON API for integration with various web applications.
-It is developed and run using several open-source technologies and frameworks including:
+Updates to legislative data are processed in real-time from multiple sources and redistributed through unified APIs for integration with various web applications.
+The platform is developed and run using modern open-source technologies and frameworks including:

 * Java 17
 * Spring 5 Framework